How to Make Grape Juice

 To store in the refrigerator: to consume the maximum nutrients from the juice, it’s best to enjoy it immediately.
 However, homemade grape juice will last 5-7 in airtight jars/jugs in the refrigerator.

 Can you freeze grape juice?
-While it’s technically possible, the thawed juice tends to lose quite a bit of flavor.
-So this isn’t something I recommend.
+While technically possible, the thawed juice tends to lose quite a bit of flavor, so I don’t recommend it.

 Four bowl with grape juice made using different tools